chivoi/tw-portfolio/docs/intro.md

 # Overview

 :::info
   This a set of docs inspired by [Roster Rosie](https://github.com/chivoi/roster-rosie), a little bot I built with a teammate for a lab day at work.
-The decs were created as a portfolio piece and written with no AI help, so there are quirks.
+The docs were created as a portfolio piece and written with no AI help, so there are quirks.
 I choose to let them be so you get the idea of how my brain and language work without tech enhancement.
 :::

 > *"Who's running standup today?
 Any volunteers?.. [crickets]"*